RTL Group: Divisions

 RTL Group operates television channels, radio stations, streaming platforms, content production, a range of digital services and advertising sales.
 All of its business activities are assigned to 14 areas.
-The main segments of RTL Group are Mediengruppe RTL Deutschland, Groupe M6, Fremantle and RTL Nederland.
-We Are Era, RTL Hungary, RTL Luxembourg, SpotX and other businesses all fall into the "others" segment, as does the Group's minority interest in Atresmedia, a leading Spanish media company.
+The main segments of RTL Group are Mediengruppe RTL Deutschland, Groupe M6, Fremantle and formerly RTL Nederland.
+We Are Era, RTL Hungary, RTL Luxembourg and other businesses are part of another segment, as is the Group's minority interest in Atresmedia, a leading Spanish media company.

 RTL Deutschland

 RTL Deutschland is based in Cologne and operates the free-to-air channels RTL Television, VOX (entertainment), RTLup, RTL Nitro, VOXup, and ntv (news), along with holding a significant stake in RTLZWEI.
 Most of these channels have Austrian and Swiss versions for the insertion of nation-specific advertising.
 It also offers pay-TV channels such as RTL Crime, RTL Living, RTL Passion and GEO Television.
 The company additionally operates a streaming service under the name RTL+ (formerly TV Now).

 Advertising space for RTL Deutschland is sold by the advertising company Ad Alliance, which also works with other Bertelsmann companies and further partners.
 RTL Deutschland is also part of Bertelsmann's Content Alliance.